codnificent/Blog/_posts/2018-10-05-how-to-build-a-blog-website-on-netlify-free-hosting.md

 * It's easy!
 Just press 1 and hit enter to install first package
 * Press 2 and hit enter to install the second one ...
 You get the idea.
 * When everything is installed, open another terminal and run, `ruby -v`
-* You should also run `gem -v`to make sure that that gem is installed.
+* You should also run `gem -v`to make sure that gem is installed.

-You can co-relate gem to npm.
+You can correlate gem to npm.
 A package manager in the ruby world.
 Visit this [site](https://jekyllrb.com/docs/ruby-101/) for more info.

 When you're sure that ruby and gem are installed, you can now run `jekyll new <your site's name>`.
 This will create a directory in the path you ran the command.

 There's one more thing that you need to install.
 A bundler.
 Run this command; `gem install bundler`.
-When this is done, run this `bundle install` to install the gems(see 'gems' as packages), then `bundle exec jekyll serve` to build your site.
+When this is done, run this `bundle install` to install the gems(you can see 'gems' as packages), then `bundle exec jekyll serve` to build your site.

 Now you're good to go!
 Just run `jekyll serve`.
 And that's it!
 You should be able to see your site live at localhost:4000.
 This site uses a theme called minima - a very simple theme.
 But, if you wish, you can use another theme of your choice.
 Visit [Jekyll themes](http://jekyllthemes.org/) to choose a theme you like.

 ![Jekyll Themes](/static/uploads/jekyllthemes.png)

 Okay, now is the perfect time to bend your new site to your needs.
-One thing you need to know at this point is that for you to be able to edit your theme perfectly, you need to bring in the whole files for the theme.
+One thing you need to know at this point is this, for you to be able to edit your theme perfectly, you need to bring in some other files for the theme.

 Run this command `bundle show minima`.
 The 'minima' is the theme's name, you can put the name of the theme you're using.

-Hey! if you're having troubles with any part of the installation processes, the [jekyll docs}(https://jekyllrb.com/docs/) might help.
+Hey! if you're having troubles with any part of the installation processes, the [jekyll docs](https://jekyllrb.com/docs/) might help.

 When you run `bundle show <theme name>`, you will see the directory where the files for your theme are located.
 Just go in there and grab the files that you need.